-If you have to return home alone late for whatever reason, take a tuk-tuk (3-wheeled taxi) or a red truck (a pick-up taxi).
-While you won't want to rely on these as your sole source of transportation every day, they are your best option at night and are not overly expensive.
+If you have to return home alone late for whatever reason, take a tuk-tuk (3-wheeled taxi) or a see-law (a pick-up taxi).
+While you won't want to rely on tuktuks as your sole source of transportation every day, they are your best option at night and are not overly expensive.

 The greatest risk you face in Thailand is that of transportation-related injury, particularly as a result of driving or riding motorcycles.

-Therefore, students are not allowed to drive or ride on a motorcycle/moped while participating on the program.
+Therefore, students are not allowed to drive or ride on a motorcycle while participating in the program.
 Any student known to have driven or ridden on a motorcycle will be canceled from the program and sent home immediately.
 Not only is motorcycle travel dangerous, many of the shared helmets available to passengers of motorcycle taxis (in particular in Bangkok) are infected with head lice.
 Not wearing a helmet is illegal.
-USAC will make you sign an agreement stating you will not drive or ride on a motorbike and should you still decide to, you will be responsible for all consequences.
+USAC will make you sign an agreement stating you will not drive or ride on a motorbike.
+Should you still decide to, you will be responsible for all consequences.